LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 The method ``OnModelCreating`` can be overridden from the base class, ``DbContext``, in order to provide additional configuration for the data store.
 In this case, we add code that configures ``EntityTag`` to have a composite primary key consisting of the properties/columns ``EventId`` and ``TagId``.

 This completes configuration of our join class.
 Before proceeding, create and apply a database migration.
-After doing so, verify that there is a new join table, ``EventTag``.
+Refer to the :ref:`previous section <create-migration>` for details if needed, being sure to use a unique, descriptive migration name.
+After running the migration, verify that there is a new join table, ``EventTag``.

 Adding a ``Tag`` to an ``Event`` - Video
 ----------------------------------------

-Now that we have established a many-to-many relationship between ``Event`` and ``Tag`` we can write controller and view code to allow users to add tags to events.
+Now that we have established a many-to-many relationship between ``Event`` and ``Tag``, we can write controller and view code to allow users to add tags to events.

 .. admonition:: Note